pantharshit00/recontrib/README.md

 import '@reach/tooltip/style.css';
 ```

-2. Use the component and pass the data(from https://api.github.com/repos/:owner/:repo/stats/commit_activity)
+2. Use the component and pass the data

 ```js
 const App = () => {